Seif-Tarek/Document-Similarity-using-Word-Mover-Distance/README.md

 - ChatBot should be able to understand semantically similar queries from users and provide a uniform response.

 ## Dataset
 The dataset used is inspired by CNN/Daily Mail Data from the paper "Get To The Point: Summarization with Pointer-Generator Networks" and it is consists of articles and their summaries.
-So, the final dataset as mentioned in figure 1 consists of some articles, their summary and labeled by 1 and some articles, summaries of other articles, and labeled by 0 as they aren't similar. you can get the final dataset from here.
+So, the final dataset as mentioned in figure 1 consists of some articles, their summary and labeled by 1 and some articles, summaries of other articles, and labeled by 0 as they aren't similar. you can get the final dataset from here: https://drive.google.com/file/u/4/d/1CUPi6nri5u21DbVYr0MfHSOVOLS2TlYs/view?usp=drive_open.

 ## Feature Engineering
 #### 1. Cosine Similarity